Chart Color Schemes

 Waratah has a typical household mix, with a higher-than-average median household size

 Family households constitute 73.5% of all households, including 28.4% couples with children, 35.6% couples without children, and 9.0% single parent families.
-Non-family households comprise the remaining 26.5%, with lone person households at 24.4% and group households making up 2.3%.
-The median household size is 2.5 people, which is larger than the Rest of Tas. average of 2.3.
+Non-family households account for the remaining 26.5%, with lone person households at 24.4% and group households comprising 2.3%.
+The median household size is 2.5 people, larger than the Rest of Tas. average of 2.3.

 Frequently Asked Questions - Households